 - Credit Karma: TransUnion credit score and report (updated weekly).

-Some banks also offer these free service, so check your bank account dashboard to see if free credit scores are available.
+Some banks also offer these free services, so check your bank account dashboard to see if free credit scores are available.

 The two main credit bureaus in Canada are Equifax and TransUnion.
 It is advisable that you monitor your credit using both services since their credit rating and reports can be different.